Unthrottled/ultra-marathon/content/thestrugglebus/a_greatestchallenge.md

 I had a strong conviction that I _needed_ to know what time it is during the night, because I might need to wake up really soon.
 That would be enough for me to crawl to the other side of the room, to check the phone for the time.
-It would also happen when I needed to make a light night pit-stop.
+It would also happen when I needed to make a late night pit-stop.

 ### Wait, what time is it?